 Over the next two weeks, my family and I travel around Samoa.
 It is the first time my husband and I have taken our children overseas.
 We have adventures, fun, laughter, tears, and fears but mostly an incredible time.
 The culture, beauty, food and Samoan people feel like a holiday romance and we’ve all fallen in love.

 Our departure is drawing close and my desire for a traditional Samoan tattoo is a fire that will not be quenched.
 I canvas more opinions and ask some local Samoan people how they feel about a tourist (me) obtaining a traditional tattoo.
-Their responses are very positive, one person is excited and recommends a tattooist, another says they think it is wonderful idea and says I would receive great respect for it.
+Their responses are very positive, one person is excited and recommends a tattooist, another thinks it is a wonderful idea and says I would receive great respect for it.

 Like I always do, I search outside of myself for answers and validation, never having the confidence to trust in my own decisions.